sblauth/cashocs/docs/source/demos/optimal_control/doc_config.rst

       - Remarks
     * - bfgs_memory_size
       - ``5``
-      - memory size of the LBFGS method
+      - memory size of the L-BFGS method
     * - use_bfgs_scaling
       - ``True``
       - if ``True``, uses a scaled identity mapping as initial guess for the inverse Hessian